 But, the rules of the toothpaste game have been rewritten.

 The American Academy of Pediatric Dentistry (AAPD) now gives the green light to use fluoride toothpaste once baby has teeth.
+(Here is the actual AAP link that the Children’s Dental Project used as a reference).

 For your information, go light on the toothpaste until your baby turns into a toddler and blows out their 3rd birthday candle.